cookiesncream716/helloWorld2/README.md

 var box = Block('box', this.greeting, button, this.countText, calendar)
 ```

 4. This particular module also requires that you use it's stylesheet.
 In order to do that, we are going to add another module, [raw-loader](https://www.npmjs.com/package/raw-loader).
+This module will convert flatpickr's stylesheet into a string.

 ```
 npm install raw-loader